 My top tips for creating people warmth, engagement, and trust in any situation

 - SMILE – it’s the universal signal for ‘I like you and I’m glad I’m here with you

 - CHECK YOUR THOUGHTS – are they positive about the situation or negative?
 If they are negative, then the other person will read your body language which will be directly controlled by your thinking.
 “YOU CREATE THE WORLD YOU LIVE IN BY THE WAY YOU THINK”, so if you are thinking about how uncomfortable you feel, you will start to look uncomfortable.

 - MAKE EYE CONTACT – as you shake hands and use an equal (not over firm) comfortable handshake.
 In these times we find that people may be reluctant to shake hands, in which case, as you make a first connection or elbow bump, ensure you make and keep eye contact and SMILE.

-- ASK INTERESTING QUESTIONS ABOUT THE PERSON – ask questions that include ‘comfort’ or wellbeing’.
-Don’t default to just talking about business. ”Have you got anything planned for the weekend?” is a perfect question for a meeting with a stranger taking place on Weds/Thurs/Friday.
+- ASK INTERESTING QUESTIONS ABOUT THE PERSON – ask questions that include ‘comfort’ or well-being’.
+Don’t default to just talking about business. ”Have you got anything planned for the weekend?” is a perfect question for a meeting with a stranger taking place on Weds/Thurs/Fridays.
 Relate as a friend would, not as someone who isn’t interested would.

 - DEVELOP THE ART OF STORY TELLING – when asked questions of yourself don’t just state simple answers.
-Instead use short stories that build brain engagement (pictures in the other parties’ brain).
+Instead, use short stories that build brain engagement (pictures in the other parties’ brains).
 People will ask you ‘How is business?”.
-It’s an acknowledgement, nothing more, and it’s not an important question but your answer can change the relationship quickly to build rapport.
+It’s an acknowledgment, nothing more, and it’s not an important question but your answer can change the relationship quickly to build rapport.
 “It’s very good thanks.
-Do you know, a client called me back after we had shaken hands on a deal only yesterday to ask me to double the order.
+Do you know, a client called me back after we had shaken hands on a deal only yesterday to ask me to double the order?
 Things are good – how about you?”